ataylor89/signal/README.md

 We compile the assembly file first, since the C file depends on the assembly file.

-    [root@ip-ww-xx-yy-zz signal]# nasm -f elf64 sigint.s -o sigint.o
+    [root@ip-ww-xx-yy-zz signal]# nasm -f elf64 sigterm.s -o sigterm.o
     [root@ip-ww-xx-yy-zz signal]# ls
-    sigint.c  sigint.o  sigint.s
+    sigterm.c  sigterm.o  sigterm.s
-    [root@ip-172-31-93-134 signal]# gcc sigint.c sigint.o -o sigint
+    [root@ip-ww-xx-yy-zz signal]# gcc sigterm.c sigterm.o -o sigterm
-    [root@ip-172-31-93-134 signal]# ls
+    [root@ip-ww-xx-yy-zz signal]# ls
-    sigint  sigint.c  sigint.o  sigint.s
+    sigterm  sigterm.c  sigterm.o  sigterm.s

 We have finished compiling our C and assembly files.

-We created an executable called "sigint".
+We created an executable called "sigterm".

 Let's quickly check the status of our process.

-    [root@ip-172-31-93-134 sigint]# ps aux | grep python root       31505  --  -- -- -- pts/5    S    03:18   0:00 /usr/bin/python3 app.py
+    [root@ip-ww-xx-yy-zz signal]# ps aux | grep python root       31505  --  -- -- -- pts/5    S    03:18   0:00 /usr/bin/python3 app.py
     root       31590  --  -- -- -- pts/5    S+   03:21   0:00 grep --color=auto python
-    [root@ip-172-31-93-134 sigint]# jobs
+    [root@ip-ww-xx-yy-zz signal]# jobs
     [1]+  Running                 /usr/bin/python3 app.py &

 You can see that our Python application is currently running.

 It has a process ID (pid) of 31505.

-Now we are going to use our sigint program to sent an interrupt signal to our Python application.
+Now we are going to use our sigterm program to sent an interrupt signal to our Python application.

-    [root@ip-172-31-93-134 signal]# ./sigint 31505
+    [root@ip-ww-xx-yy-zz signal]# ./sigterm 31505
-    Sent a SIGINT signal to pid 31505
+    Sent a SIGTERM signal to pid 31505
     [1]+  Terminated              /usr/bin/python3 app.py  (wd: /home/ec2-user/homepage)
     (wd now: /home/ec2-user/signal)

 It worked.

-Our sigint signal worked.
+Our sigterm signal worked.

 Let's use the ps and jobs commands to confirm that it worked.

-    [root@ip-172-31-93-134 signal]# ps aux | grep python root       31770  --  -- --  -- pts/5    S+   03:27   0:00 grep --color=auto python
+    [root@ip-ww-xx-yy-zz signal]# ps aux | grep python root       31770  --  -- --  -- pts/5    S+   03:27   0:00 grep --color=auto python

 You can see that it's missing from the ps aux output.

-    [root@ip-172-31-93-134 signal]# jobs
+    [root@ip-ww-xx-yy-zz signal]# jobs
-    [root@ip-172-31-93-134 signal]#
+    [root@ip-ww-xx-yy-zz signal]#

 We also see that there are currently no jobs running.

-So we were able to confirm that our sigint program worked.
+So we were able to confirm that our sigterm program worked.

-The sigint program accepts an integer argument.
+The sigterm program accepts an integer argument.
 The integer argument is the pid of the process we want to interrupt.

-In order to write the sigint program, we used a combination of C and assembly.
+In order to write the sigterm program, we used a combination of C and assembly.

 We used C to parse a process ID from our command line arguments.